jfields4733/Jordan/-5MuxOfMux/Lecture.md

 #### No Top Level Module

 When there is just one module, Vivado sometimes complains that there is no top level module.
 A top level module has a special symbol put their automatically by Vivado.
+It looks like a tiny pyramid of three squares with the top one being green and bottom two gray in Vivado 2018.3 defaults.

 ![1548174648719](1548174648719.png)

 #### XDC file should be in the project

 For the purposes of this class, all Vivado projects should be standalone.
 In big projects, this is not true.
-All modules should have their own constraints XDC file so they can be manually tested in standalone mode.
-This means that XDC files need to be within the project.
+For this class, all modules should have their own constraints XDC file so they can be manually tested with the contents of just one folder downloaded.
+This means that XDC files need to be within the Vivado project folder.
+Below are screen shots of before and after a "Copy ALL Files into Project" has been done.

 ![1548174300951](1548174300951.png)